prebid/prebid.github.io/prebid-server/hosting/pbs-database.md

 - %ACCOUNT_ID% : selects the right row in the DB

-In PBS-Java, the query is configurable.
+The query is configurable.
 For example:
 ```
 settings:
   database: